MichaelELeonard/Python-API-Challenge/README.md

 ## The DataFrame was filtered to identify locations with ideal weather conditions:
-* A max temperature lower than 27 degrees but higher than 21
+* Max temperature lower than 27 degrees but higher than 21
 * Wind speed less than 4.5 m/s
 * Zero cloudiness